 In contrast to the Japanese longliners, catches by Taiwan, China deep-freezing longliners increased steadily from the 1950's to average around 10,000 t by the mid-1970s.
 Between 1998 and 2002 catches ranged between 20,000 t to 26,000 t, equating to just over 55% of the total Indian Ocean albacore catch.
-Between 2005 and 2012 the albacore catches by Taiwan, China deep-freezing longliners have been between 1,500 and 6,000 t, with the lowest catches recorded in 2012 (1,300 t), although catches recovered to around 2,800 t in 2013
+Between 2005 and 2012 the albacore catches by Taiwan, China deep-freezing longliners have been between 1,500 and 6,000 t, with the lowest catches recorded in 2012 (1,300 t), although catches recovered to around 4,200 t in 2014.

 Unlike deep-freezing longliners, the catch levels of albacore for the fresh-tuna longline fishery of Taiwan, China have increased in recent years, leading to a shift in the proportion of catches of albacore by deep-freezing and fresh-tuna longliners.
-In recent years, the catches of fresh-tuna longliners of Taiwan, China have represented 75% of the total catches of Taiwan, China longliners during 2010-12.